rossberg/camp/README.txt

 Camp (usually) detects if it is already running.
 Any files passed to it will then be added to the current playlist.

+(*) If you are on MacOS 26.2+ and witness Camp being unable to open some music
+    files, e.g., from the desktop, even though you allowed it before, then this is because apparently Apple thinks all users are idiots and prevents it.
+In that case move Camp.app to the Applications folder and start it from there.

 2.4 Application Storage